I'm a fashion writer, and here are the July 18th deals I'm shopping | ExBulletin

 I’m a fashion writer, and here are the July 18th deals I’m shopping

-The 4th of July is an American holiday, but more importantly, it is also my mother’s birthday.
+July 4th is an American holiday, but more importantly, it’s my mom’s birthday too.
 This means that no matter how hard I try not to spend money over the long weekend, I always find myself scouring the sales hoping to find her a gift, while also picking up something for me. -even.

 2021 hasn’t made anything easy, and that includes staying within my budget.
 But I really can’t help myself, especially because the sales on July 4th of this year are incredibly good.
 Not only are there things I want to buy for my mom and for myself, but there are also deals I want to land for absolutely everyone I know.
-From Coach bags under $ 150 at Tory Burch items for as low as $ 9, there really are thousands of discounts to shop around.
+From Coach bags for under $ 150 to Tory Burch items for as little as $ 9, there really are thousands of discounts to buy.
 Luckily, I shop for a living and have gone through thousands of deals at Nordstrom, Tory Burch, and Coach to narrow it down to just 18 of the absolute top picks that I personally think I buy.

-The first is Nordstrom, which arguably has the largest selection, and just added over 3,000 items in its secret designer sale section.
-You can buy Givenchy, Versace, or The Row for hundreds to thousands of dollars less than normal.
-Personally, I will buy a Sandy Liang skirt for under $ 250 it reminds me of the controversial trend of the year 2000 I am obsessed with.

 Last but not least, there is Tory Burch semi-annual sale, which is essentially a lookbook on sale for the perfect summer vacation.
 Each piece appears to have been hand-picked during a ’70s photoshoot in the Hamptons.
 In other words, that’s all I want to wear right now.
 In particular, I want the detachable neck top because it’s so versatile and looks like something I’ve pinned on Pinterest a few times.
 Fortunately, with the additional discount you can apply at checkout using the code ADDITIONAL, it’s only $ 112.